Vyral/scott-hoffman/_posts/2019-12-02-2-factors-to-consider-before-choosing-a-lender.md

 {% include youtube.html %}

-When choosing a lender for your home purchase, there are two important factors to consider, and today I’m joined by Michael \_\_\_\_\_ of Amerifirst Home Mortgage to outline each. &nbsp;
+When choosing a lender for your home purchase, there are two important factors to consider, and today I’m joined by Michael Lassiter of Amerifirst Home Mortgage to outline each. &nbsp;

 The first is **their current turn times.** This means how long it will take once you go under contract to close on the loan.
 This is important because a closing date is established as soon as you go under contract, and a missed closing date—which happens frequently—can cost you a lot of money.&nbsp;